Last Updated: June 2026

 For a full breakdown, see our guide to ETIAS Cost & Fees.

-Use Europe Travel Planner →Frequently Asked Questions
+Build My Free Travel Briefing →Frequently Asked Questions

 When does ETIAS start for Japanese citizens?